hossainpezeshki/testIIDness/testingIIDness.md

 # Prompt #
 Bratley et al. on page 220 of @guidetosim describe what they call a "_permutation test_" for verifying independence of a uniform pseudo-random sequence.
-This method is actually applicable to any continuous distribution, not just uniform.
+This method is actually applicable to any continuous distribution, not just the uniform distribution.
 We describe the procedure and implement our version of it in R @theRlang.
+We also compare the performance of the test versus the better known "_Ljung-Box Test_" (see for example pages 206ff of @ruppertfinance).

 # Description #
 Let $\underline{x} = [x_1, x_2,\ldots, x_l]$ be independently sampled from a continuous distribution